 First and foremost please do NOT come to the pub if you think you might be infectious.

-Secondly, we do not require people to wear masks and gloves; however, we are happy to make accommodations if you do choose to wear them or if their use by staff affects you.
+We are happy to make accommodations if their use by staff affects you.

-Examples of this include the fact that all staff only use latex-free gloves and that we acknowledge the difficulties that people wearing masks make for someone who relies on lip-reading especially with the added difficulties of hearing at a distance hence we make notepads available to facilitate the ordering process and suggest the use of a visor as an alternative.
+Examples of this include the fact that all staff only use latex-free gloves and that we acknowledge the difficulties that people wearing masks make for someone who relies on lip-reading especially with the added difficulties of hearing at a distance hence we make notepads available to facilitate the ordering process and suggest the use of a visor as an alternative if requested.

-Do not forget to wash your hands after removing mask or gloves.
+Do not forget to clean your hands after removing mask or gloves.

-Please wash your hands or use gel provided when you enter the building.
+Please wash your hands and/or use sanitiser provided when you enter and exit the building.

 To make this easier the floor around the pub is marked with tape.
 Inside red marked areas people can move but should not wait.
 Inside blue marked areas are spaces for established groups to sit and enjoy each other’s company which you should not enter unless you are part of that group.